TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-niro-reat-boot-release-switch.md

 * There's a wiring harness from the top corner of the tailgate connecting to all the tailgate modules, including the boot latch and boot release switch.
 Each module has a plastic connector which you squeeze and pull to unplug.
 * We unplugged the switch, put the boot latch relay fuse back in, and everything was fine.
 Boot closed and stayed closed.
 No battery drain.
 Of course we were stuck having to open the boot from the inside using the manual release.

+# Waiting for a Part

+* Ordered a replacement switch on 20th November from [kiapartsdirect.co.uk](https://kiapartsdirect.co.uk/).
+Was willing to pay the premium for fast delivery and the promise of a genuine Kia part.
+* Kia Parts Direct is run by Fish Brothers, a Kia dealer in Swindon.
+Online reviews looked OK so we gave it a try.
+* Automated email to confirm order followed by confirmation on 22nd November that our order had been processed and should be delivered within 2 working days
+* Part arrived on November 26th, 3 working days later.
+Good enough.

+{% include candid-image.html src="/assets/images/car/switch-packaging.jpg" alt="Kia Genuine Parts Switch Packaging" %}

+# Switch Removal

+* Getting the old switch out proved more of a challenge than I'd hoped
+* From the outside it looks like it should be simple enough

 {% include candid-image.html src="/assets/images/car/boot-latch-and-switch.jpg" alt="Boot Switch (top) and Latch (bottom)" %}

+* Release whatever holds the switch in place on the inside and it should drop out
+* The back of the switch slides into a hole in the metal boot panel and is held in place by four metal clips
+* Here's a cross-section diagram that hopefully makes the problem clear

+{% include candid-image.html src="/assets/images/car/boot-cross-section.svg" alt="Boot Cross-Section" %}

+* When the switch is slid into place the metal clips on the side (two shown in diagram) are squashed, then spring open to hold the switch in place
+* To get it out I need to push all four clips flush against the switch body and then pop it out
+* That would be awkward enough.
+It becomes impossible because the boot latch mechanism blocks access.
+* The boot latch is held in place by three bolts.
+Removing it should be simple enough.
+Putting it back correctly requires a torque wrench to tension the bolts correctly.
+It's also one more thing to go wrong in unknown territory for us.
+* Lucy figured out the solution.
+We don't need the old switch intact, we just need it out.
+Before I could stop her, she attacked the outside of the switch with a flat head screwdriver, sliding it between the switch and the metal boot panel, then levering away.
+* In a triumph for brute force and ignorance, the switch ejected from the back of the car accompanied by load pinging noises.
+* On closer inspection of the new switch, we realized that the metal clips are just pushed onto the plastic body of the switch.
+Pull hard enough and the clips ping off.

+# Result

+* The rest of the procedure was undramatic
+* We found as many of the old clips as we could
+* Pushed in the new switch with a satisfying click as the clips sprung into place
+* Plugged in the connector and plastic popper that pins the wire to the boot panel
+* Checked that the boot closed and that the switch opens it again
+* Repeated a few times.
+No issues with the boot springing open.
+* Pushed the plastic trim back into place, remembering to put the two screws back
+* Monitored the battery over the next week.
+No issues at all.